rizkimaryanto/Speed/readme.md

 }
 ```

-### `update()`
+#### `update()`

 what is `update()`?
 We may already have a method that keeps drawing itslef, but what about updating current condition like moving, hit, and jump?
 That's where `update()` take control.
 You actually can use just one method but it's more convenient this way.
-These method is separated by its usage; one for drawing and other for updating conditions.
+These method will be separated by its usage; one for drawing and other for updating conditions.

-Demo of `update()` to constantly increment the `x` prop of a class.
+Demo of `update()` that constantly increment the `x` prop of a class.
 Thus, making the object drawn always move.

 ```javascript
 class GameScene{